emilyc8685/sep10-freedom-project/blog/entry02.md

   * It can also let people learn at their own pace and develop new skills.
   * People can practice with speaking and listening lesson that has real-time feedback and progress trackers
 3. [Prodigy Game](https://www.prodigygame.com/main-en/parents):
-  * This a software that students play games that help them learn math and english.
+  * This is a software that students play games that help them learn math and english.
   * It can be helpful for students, teachers, and parents:
     * Teachers and parents can get report cards and progress reports.
     * Students can be more engaged and motivated in learning.